pgmesa/synapgrad/README.md

 ```

 ## Current Issues
-1. Softmax and LogSoftmax gradient is not calculated correctly
-2. BCEWithLogitsLoss is not working as expected
+1. BCEWithLogitsLoss is not working as expected

 ## ToDo list
 - Add extra parameters to SGD